Jelmerro/crossdirstat/README.md

 ## Installation

-There are a couple of options for installing or running crossdirstat.
-The 2nd and 3rd mentioned give you the option to modify and check the source code.

 ### Easy download

 Download a stable installer or executable for your platform from the [github releases page](https://github.com/Jelmerro/crossdirstat/releases).

 ### Run directly

-Clone or download the latest source and run `npm install` and `npm start`.
+Clone/download the latest source and run `npm install` and `npm start`.

 ### Make your own build

-Clone or download the latest source and create your own build with `npm run build`, see package.json for platform-specific commands.
+Create your own build with `node build`, see `node build --help` for other options.

 ## Why another *dirstat application?